Ahm3dGI1/3D-Physics-Engine/README.md

  - You can adjust various physics parameters in the configuration file (config.ini).
 Parameters include gravity, mass of objects, and coefficients of restitution.

 ## Demos

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact
+For any questions or inquiries, please contact Moustafa Mahmoud at your-email@example.com.